dependabot/dependabot-core/CONTRIBUTING.md

 ## Project layout

-There's a good description of the project's layout in our [README](README.md)
+There's a good description of the project's layout in our [README](README.md), but if you're struggling to understand how anything works please don't hesitate to create an issue.